-Burns Cooley Dennis, Inc. (BCD) was retained by the Mississippi Department of Agriculture and Commerce to provide geotechnical engineering services related to the investigation, design and construction of a landslide stabilization system at the Farmers Market in Jackson, Mississippi.
-BCD recommended a soil nail wall/slope regrading stabilization system which accommodated a number of constraints at the project site.
-More common methods of landslide stabilization were rejected because of these site constraints.
+Burns Cooley Dennis, Inc. (BCD) was retained by the State of Mississippi Department of Agriculture and Commerce to provide geotechnical engineering services related to the investigation, design and construction of a slope stabilization system to halt a significant landslide which was threatening to damage Jefferson Street near the Farmers Market in Jackson, Mississippi.
+Previous attempts to remediate this landslide had been unsuccessful.
+Taking into consideration numerous site constraints caused by limited right-of-way and topography, BCD recommended remediating the landslide by constructing a soil nail wall in the upper portions of the landslide and then utilizing a slope regrading stabilization system to return the lower slope to a more stable grade.

-BCD was awarded the ACEC-MS 2011 Engineering Excellence Honor Award for this project.
+BCD received the ACEC-MS 2011 Engineering Excellence Honor Award for this project.